ofallonlabs/saeedmirshekari/_src/blog/best-data-science-team-structures-for-success-centralized-decentralized-and-hybrid-models-1.md

 ---
 layout: blog_base.njk
-title: "Best Data Science Team Structures for Success: Centralized, Decentralized, and Hybrid Models"
+title: "The Best Data Science Team Structures for Success: Centralized, Decentralized, and Hybrid Models"
 description: This article provides an overview of data science team structures, including centralized, decentralized, and hybrid models.
 It also outlines best